hwdsb/gdrive/readme.md

 1. Finally, we are able to test the plugin!
 Either create a new post or edit an existing one and click on the "**Add Media**" button.
     * There should be a "**Insert from Google Drive**" link in the sidebar.
 Click on that.
     * You should now see a **Sign-in to Google** button.
 Once you've authenticated, you should be able to see your Google Drive contents and you should be able to start embedding.

+***

+### Notes
+* [You can view a walkthrough video](https://tv.hwdsb.on.ca/media/connect-google-drive-and-the-commons-to-streamline-sharing) showcasing the plugin's functionality on a WordPress multisite and BuddyPress instance.
+* This plugin was originally created so each user on a WordPress site could access their own Google Drive contents.
+If you plan on using this plugin in a shared, organizational context or would rather that the site share one Google Drive account, a developer should use:
+ * the `'mexp_gdrive_get_refresh_token'` filter to override how the token is fetched
+ * the `'mexp_gdrive_update_refresh_token'` action to update the token
+ * the `'mexp_gdrive_delete_refresh_token'` action to delete token
+ * the `'mexp_gdrive_enable_user_profile_page'` filter to return `false`